gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

 We will now look into basic matrix multiplication.
-In this example, we will perform matrix multiplication.
-Matrix multiplication involves a nested loop.
-Again, we might end up doing computation with a nested loop most of the time.
-Therefore, studying this example would be good practice for solving the nested loop in the future.
+In this tutorial, we will explore the process of matrix multiplication, a fundamental operation in linear algebra.
+Matrix multiplication is executed through a nested loop structure, which is a common approach for numerous computational tasks involving matrices.
+Mastering this example will provide valuable insight and practical experience in handling nested loops, a crucial skill for solving complex problems in future applications.

 <figure markdown>
 ![](../figures/mat.png){align=center width=500}